EU AI Bill: Advancing Risk Management

 • April 2, 2025

-Following the EU's enactment of this legislation, the Responsible AI Institute noted that many Americans are apprehensive about Europe taking the lead on AI governance; hence, there is a growing need for the United States to formulate its own policies
+Following the EU's enactment of this legislation, the Responsible AI Institute noted that many Americans are apprehensive about Europe taking the lead on AI governance; hence, there is a growing need for the United States to formulate its own policies.
+Recent polling by the Institute reflects a consensus among U.S. citizens, expressing a preference for America to pursue its unique regulatory path rather than adhere to EU standards.
+Proponents advocate for a U.S. version of an AI bill that balances risk management of large models while emphasizing support for innovation.

 Leave A Comment